 - The Key Teacher for your child will also give you brief, regular updates, whenever possible.
 Additionally, you will receive electronic updates with professional observations on your child’s progress.
 (You can input your own observations as well, ensuring consistency between the learning journey at school and at home.
 To manage this, we use a dedicated software tool.)

 - Teachers’ observations are a cornerstone of early years education, and we use best-in-class software that logs such observations and shares them with you on your desktop, tablet, or smartphone device.
 A great benefit of this tool is that you can add your own observations, helping your child’s Key Teacher provide continuity of learning between Home and School.

 - We follow a hybrid approach, in which we combine the best elements of different educational approaches to maximize the learning potential of every child.

 - Our classroom is specifically designed so that it caters to the learning needs of the children and adapts to those needs, taking into account the skills we want them to develop.
 Children use the indoors or outdoor spaces to explore, learn, relax in and have fun through play and by extending themselves in a safe way.

-- We place specific emphasis on early language development, e.g., through projects such as Bringing Stories to Life, as well as early mathematics.
+- We place specific emphasis on early language development, e.g., through projects such as Bringing Stories to Life, as well as early mathematics and focused weeks.

 - Our teachers are experienced educators who are qualified in the field of early education.
-They are inducted in our educational approach and develop deep relationships with our children and their families.
+They are inducted into our educational approach and develop deep relationships with our children and their families.